 Editor

-The Codify editor is a browser-based tool for creating and editing configurations.
-Access it at dashboard.codifycli.com.
+The Codify editor is a tool for creating and editing configurations.
+It is available as a web app and as a Desktop App.
 A free tier is available with paid plans for additional features.

 Overview